 Coconut milk – Coconut comes from the creamy liquid inside mature coconuts.
 While frequently used in place of dairy.
 It adda a subtle coconut flavor to this broth.

 Chicken stock – Chicken stock is typically made from chicken bones as well as aromatics and vegetables while chicken broth is made with the meat.
-How does that affect their flavor?
-Chicken stock has a much richer, more robust flavor which comes from the collagen released from the simmering bones.
-On the other hand, chicken broth is much more mellow in flavor.
 I typically use chicken stock when cooking.
 Substitute the chicken stock with water if needed (though it takes away some of the flavor.)